 The composition of the groundfish fisheries' catch varies greatly from fishery to fishery, from 15 main retained species in the IFQ trawl fishery to one main retained species in the LE endorsed pot fishery (Appendix B).
-Obviously, those fisheries that catch a greater diversity of species are more likely to catch species for which there are no up-to-date stock assessments.
+Those fisheries that catch a greater diversity of species are more likely to catch species for which there are no up-to-date stock assessments.
 To ensure consistency when assigning a score for "scientific research and monitoring" and to prevent this score from favoring fisheries with less-diverse catches, the following approach was used: for each fishery, the number of main retained species with up-to-date (i.e., 2009 or newer) assessments was divided by the total number of main retained species (both of these numbers were determined from the information presented in Appendix H).
-Fisheries for which up-to-date assessments were available for 0-33.0% of main retained species received a sore of "ineffective", while a score of "moderately effective" was given to fisheries with 33.1-66.0% up-to-date assessments, and a score of "highly effective" was given to fisheries with >66.0% up-to-date assessments.
+The result indicates the percentage of a fishery's main retained stocks that are covered by up-to-date stock assessments.